-Students who earn a cumulative GPA of 3.50 for all undergraduate work earn Cum Laude (honours).
-Those with a cumulative GPA of 3.70 for all undergraduate work earn Magna Cum Laude (high honours).
-Students with a cumulative GPA of 3.85 for all undergraduate work earn Summa Cum Laude (highest honours).
+Students who earn a minimum cumulative GPA of 3.50 but less than 3.70 for all undergraduate work earn Cum Laude (honours).
+Those with a minimum cumulative GPA of 3.70 but less than 3.85 for all undergraduate work earn Magna Cum Laude (high honours).
+Students with a minimum cumulative GPA of 3.85 or higher for all undergraduate work earn Summa Cum Laude (highest honours).